jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl/l2.png" style="border:none;width:80%">
 </div>

 Add a non-linear function after a linear equation can enrich the complexity of our model.
 These methods are usually call **activation function**.
-Common functions are sigmoid, tanh and ReLU.
+Common functions are tanh and ReLU.

 #### Sigmoid
 Sigmoid is one of the earliest function used in deep networks.
 Neverthless, as an activation function, its importance is gradually replaced by other functions like ReLU.
 Currently, sigmoid function is more popular as a gating function in LSTM/GRU (an "on/off" gate) to selectively remember or forget information.
+Discssion of sigmoid function as an activation function is more of a showcase of explaining why network can be hard to train.

 <div class="imgcap">
 <img src="/assets/dl/sigmoid.png" style="border:none;width:50%">
 </div>

 #### ReLU
 ReLU is one of the most popular activation function.
 Its popularity arries because it works better with gradient descent.
-It takes less time to train with better accuracies than sigmoid.
+It performs better than the sigmoid function because the sigmoid node is saturated easier and work less efficient with gradient descent in the saturated area.

 <div class="imgcap">
 <img src="/assets/dl/relu.png" style="border:none;width:50%">